-We accept as Muslim anyone who identifies as such.
-The veracity and integrity of that claim is between the individual and God, and is not a matter for the state nor an issue which other individuals can or should judge.
-We welcome all who are interested in discussing, promoting and working for the implementation of progressive values – human rights, freedom of expression, and separation of church and state – as well as inclusive and tolerant understandings of Islam.
+While we accept as Muslim anyone who identifies as such, the veracity and integrity of that claim is between the individual and God, and is not a matter for the state nor an issue which other individuals can or should judge.
+We welcome all Muslim and Non-Muslims who share our belief in a world where each person has value and deserves respect.

 Separation of Religious and State Authorities